Analysis of mass-transferring binary candidates in the Milky Way: Discussion

 \section{Discussion}

 The goal of our selection was to identify mass-transferring binaries in the HG.
-However, our sample includes a variety of sources, and many turned out to be contaminants.
+However, our sample includes a variety of spectral types, most of which are contaminants.
 In this section, we first discuss how line-of-sight extinction affected our selection process, and then examine the nature of our candidates.